plank/snapshots/README.md

 #### Versioned Models

-This package provides a `Plank\Snapshots\Contracts\Versioned` interface, and a `AsVersionedContent` trait.
+This package provides a `Plank\Snapshots\Contracts\Snapshotted` interface, and a `AsVersionedContent` trait.
 For models whose content should be versioned, have them implement the `Versioned` interface, and use the `AsVersionedContent` trait.

 This trait ensures queries on the model's table are prefixed with the active version's prefix.
 It also overrides the pivoted relations to use the versioned pivot table.